ChristianVisintin/SlideShowJS/README.md

  ## Credits

  Developed by Christian Visintin <br/>
- Copyright © 2017 Christian Visintin - christian.visintin1997@gmail.com<br/>
+ Copyright © 2017 Christian Visintin<br/>

  ## License

 ###  SlideShowJS

-   Copyright (C) 2017 Christian Visintin - christian.visintin1997@gmail.com
+   Copyright (C) 2017 Christian Visintin

    SlideShowJS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by